-According to the National Association of Colleges and Employers’ Winter 2011 Survey, IT security jobs rank as the third most valuable degree in the employment market.
-Starting salaries for graduates with these degrees is around $49,318.
-The average national student debt is about 71 percent of a starting salary.
-Although the starting salary and student loan ratio in this case are workable, the figures are making more students examine how they spend their education dollars.
+According to the National Association of Colleges and Employers’ Winter 2018 Survey, Computer Science and IT degree security jobs rank as one of the most valuable degrees in the employment market.
+Starting salaries for graduates with these degrees is around $66,065.

-The good news is cyber security education leads to higher pay than entry-level IT positions.
+The good news is cyber security specialization within IT leads to higher pay than entry-level IT positions.
 According to the Bureau of Labor Statistics, the average starting salary for IT security managers is about $160,000 to $170,000.
-This is three times the amount of money a person with an entry level computer science degree would make, and it certainly makes the monthly payments on a $35,000 student loan debt affordable.
-Until the year 2020, the Bureau of Labor Statistics says information security jobs are expected to increase by 22 percent.
+This is three times the amount of money a person with an entry-level computer science degree would make, and it certainly makes the monthly payments on a $35,000 student loan debt affordable.
+Until the year 2026, the Bureau of Labor Statistics says information security jobs are expected to increase by 28 percent.
 This is eight percent more than all occupations across the board.

 The key to selecting the right degree programs lies in examining what each program offers.
 Unlike other degree programs, which typically offer similar courses from college to college, cyber security degree programs each have a niche and vary greatly in course offerings.
 For example, some programs could focus more on training and interaction with local companies, while others stay focused on specialized research and new developments in the industry.

 Criteria: Ranking the Best Online Associate’s IT Security Degree Programs